mdarfler/cs1/modules/03-logic/_posts/2018-03-01-conditional-statements.md

 ```
 if this, then that.
 ```
 That is, if `this` is true, then do `that`.
-We can expand this to also say, if `this` is false (not true) then do `that`
+We can expand this to also say, if `this` is false (not true) then don't `that`

 ## Relational Operator
 So what sort of questions can we ask of the computer when making decisions?
 Well firstly, these questions must be demonstrably true or false.
 Not "kinda" true or "kinda" false.
 More like true in the sense that 2 + 2 = 4 is true.
-Which brings us to our first relational operator `=`, but let's put that aside for just a moment and just answer the question: "What is a relational operator?"
+Which brings us to our first relational operator `equality`, but let's put that aside for just a moment and just answer the question: "What is a relational operator?"

 A relational operator tests the relationship between two things in your program and returns either `true` or `false`. e.g. 5 > 4 is true, while 5 > 6 is false.
 Let's take a look at all of the logical operators.